xoar/javobu/README.md

 Please check the fugashi site for this: https://github.com/polm/fugashi

-##License:
+## License:

-My code BSD-3 but be aware of the licence of the used projects.
+My code BSD-3 but be aware of the license of the used projects.